learn-co-students/dumbo-web-010620-jewel-miner-cc-assignment-jewel-miner-1581364581/README.md

 6. Be able to have a miner own a new jewel.
     - The miner is chosen from a dropdown menu
     - The jewel is chosen from a dropdown menu
+    - Should redirect to *miner show page*.
     - Note that a miner can own duplicate jewels
 7. Be able to create a new miner.
     - Miner name **cannot be blank** and should be **unique**
+    - Should redirect to miner show page.

 # Bonus Deliverables
 Nice job!
 Want to push yourself to the limit?
 Run `git add .` and `git commit -m "done with main deliverables"`, then try the below!